-1.3 Manner of Selection
+Manner of Selection

-- i) An open notification shall be issued calling for ideas/projects/start-ups working in the elder care segment in the month of March every year. - ii) A suitable online portal should be developed for giving details of the start-ups/idea at the level of NISD for easy uploading of the projects/proposals. - iii) A Project Appraisal Committee will be formed in the NISD with experts with a mandate to call, evaluate and recommend candidates for support under the component. - iv) The Project Approval Committee under the chairmanship of Secretary at the Ministry level to consider the recommendations for taking suitable decision for inclusion in the scheme.
+- i) An open notification shall be issued for inviting applications from start-ups having ideas/projects meant for the elder care segment in the month of March every year. - ii) A suitable online portal should be developed for giving details of the start- ups/idea for easy uploading of the projects/proposals. - iii) A Project Appraisal Committee will be formed with experts with a mandate tocall, evaluate and recommend candidates for support under the component. - iv) The Project Approval Committee under the chairmanship of Secretary at the Ministry level to consider the recommendations for taking suitable decision for inclusion in the scheme. - v) The Start-ups shall be selected for assistance under the scheme on the basis of merit of their innovative ideas meant for the elderly.